 The geophysical survey results identified no likely archaeological anomalies, the identified anomalies most likely all represent magnetic variations from geological sources.
 The results do not preclude the possibility of archaeological activity being present at the site however, and it is recommended that a sample of both the seemingly archaeologically blank areas and the geological anomalies are tested by trial trenching to conclusively establish the presence or absence of archaeological features not identified during the survey.

 4 CONCLUSIONS AND RECOMMENDATIONS

-Gwynedd Archaeological Trust (GAT) was commissioned by Dwr Cymru to undertake an archaeological assessment of a proposed waste water treatment works and associated infrastructure, including the proposed routes of an outfall pipe at Seion, Gwynedd.
+Gwynedd Archaeological Trust (GAT) was commissioned by Dwr Cymru to undertake an archaeological assessment of a proposed WwTW and associated infrastructure at Seion, Gwynedd.